-Check historical market rates on popular currency pairs to see how they’ve been performing.
+Check historical market exchange rates on popular currency pairs to see how they’ve been performing.

 What is the exchange rate today?

 Whether you want to transfer euros to dollars or loonies to rupees, this is the place to check live and historical currency exchange rates.
 With these tools, you can time your transfer, so your international payments go further.

 Interbank and live exchange rates

 Foreign exchange rates are always on the move, so it’s wise to check out the charts before you make your payment.
 Interbank rates, also commonly referred to as market rates, are the official live conversion rates for a given currency pair.
 The interbank rate is the constantly fluctuating price at which banks trade currencies with each other.
 Unfortunately for consumers, most banks charge up to a 5% margin on the interbank rate when they send your money overseas, which could cost you hundreds depending on the size of your transfer.
 At OFX, our margins are substantially less, so the more you use our service the more you save.

 Use our “Get Extra” widget to see how much you could save when you transfer with OFX instead of using your bank or log in to get a live quote.

 There are 3 major types of exchange rates systems which governments employ to determine the market value of their currencies.

 - Floating exchange rates.
 Most major and relatively stable currencies employ a floating exchange rate (or fluctuating exchange rate), which are determined by the forces of supply and demand.
 The value of the currency is determined by market factors including interest rates, consumer and inflation data, political climate and fluctuations in the value of critical exports.
 Currencies which use a floating exchange rate regime include the USD, GBP and EUR amongst others.